arduino/docs-content/content/arduino-cloud/05.iot-remote-app/01.getting-started/iot-remote-app.md

 ## Edit Dashboards

-You can also edit your dashboards directly from the IoT app.
+You can also edit your dashboards directly from the IoT Remote app.
 Simply select one of your existing dashboards and press the pen icon at the bottom.

 ![Edit Mode](./assets/edit-dashbaord-1.png)